kjolley/BIGSdb_documentation/dbase_setup.rst

 is the URL of the front page of the PubMLST Neisseria isolate database whose configuration settings are stored in /etc/bigsdb/dbases/pubmlst_neisseria_isolates.
-This database sub-directory contains a number of files (hyperlinks lead to the files used on the Neisseria database):
+This database sub-directory contains a number of optional files:

 * :download:`config.xml <conf/config.xml>` - the database configuration file.
   Fields defined here correspond to fields in the isolate table of the